Probate Q&A Series

 • Gather your contract and supporting documents before contacting the estate’s representative.

-• Determine whether to file a creditor claim in probate or enforce a pre-death judgment.
+• Determine whether to file a creditor claim in probate or assert a pre-death judgment as a claim against the estate.

 • Observe the three-year statute of limitations for contracts under N.C.
 Gen. Stat. § 1-52.